-Alex Peroni, at 17, has spent over half of his life pursuing his dream of becoming a professional racing driver, with his sights set firmly on single seater racing.
+Alex Peroni, turned 18 in November 2017, has spent over half of his life pursuing his dream of becoming a professional racing driver, with his sights set firmly on single seater racing.

 It’s a very doable dream.
 At the age of 7 Alex’s father succumbed to Alex’s requests to race karts and very soon the results started to flow.
 He soon had to decide to either pursue more competitive racing or quit the sport.

 For Alex there was no option.
 The Peroni family invested in a van and equipment and for the next five years Alex and his father flew often twice a month to Victoria to race in the most competitive karting environment in Australia.

 When he was 9, Alex started to achieve excellent results in Victoria, and then also had the chance to compete in world events in Italy where he was also made an instant impact.
 Italy was also no stretch for the Peroni family with uncles, aunts and grandparents behind the young karter.